Early Childhood Education (Microcredential)

 |EDU 379||Project Construct Coaching Practicum||1|

 - Earn a minimum of 9 credit hours (transfer coursework will not be accepted).

-- Earn an overall GPA of at least 2.0 in the required coursework.
+- Earn a GPA of at least 2.0 in the required coursework.

 - Transfer coursework will not be accepted for a microcredential.